Ask Jack Fauntleroy

 Oil & Gas Production: There is no active oil or gas production on the property.

-School District: The ranch is within the Cross Plains ISD.
+School District: Cross Plains ISD.

 Airports: Gregory Simmons Airport, located 18 miles from the property, offers a quality airport with a 6,500-foot runway, superior amenities, and state-of-the-art facilities.
 Fuel is available.